poseidon-framework/poseidon-schema/README.md

 VCF files, as well as genotype and SNP files in PLINK and EIGENSTRAT can be stored in gzipped form, signifified by an additional file ending (`*.gz`).

 To make VCF files fully convertible to PLINK and EIGENSTRAT, they MUST be biallelic and contain only genotypes coded as `0/0`, `0/1`, `1/1`, `./.`.
 Furthermore, they CAN encode group names and genetic sex for all samples through special header fields `##group_names=name1,name2,...` and `##genetic_sex=F,U,M,...`, respectively.
 If these fields are not present, then group names are assumed to be "unknown" and genetic sex "U" (unknown) for all samples.
-Note that conversion to VCF through trident will automatically add these fields to the VCF header.

 ###  The `.janno` file